-12. Specify the value in the Partner Role list, as shown in the following figure:
+12. Specify the value from the list for the Partner Role field as shown in the following figure:

 13. Click OK to add the interaction to the orchestration as a partner link.

 The interaction is now included in the orchestration.